RosaleeKnight/study-notes/information-technology/information-technology-terminology.md

 **Microsoft Visual Studio:** A popular integrated development environment (IDE) that allows for plug ins to edit various types of scripting languages.
 (Video Studio Code is the free editor)

+**Micro USB:** Small form USB connector typically used for devices such as digital cameras.
+It’s the smallest of the USB connectors.

+**Migration:** Moving data, files, or settings from one computer or hard drive to another.

+**Mini PCIe:** A common expansion slot technology used in laptops since 2005.
+They have a 52- pin card edge connector.

+**Mini HDMI Connector:** The HDMI Type C interface with the same 19 pins as the standard Type A interface.
+This compact HDMI interface allows smaller devices to output HDMI quality audio and video.

+**Mini ITX:** A compact motherboard form factor measuring 170 × 170 mm well suited for fanless cooling.

+**Minimum Requirements:** The minimum hardware specifications required by the operating system.

+**MiniSD:** A solid- state, or flash, memory card format related to SD cards.
+MiniSD cards are smaller than SD cards but larger than microSD cards.

+**Mini USB:** Small form USB connector used for portable devices such as digital cameras.
+Mini USB is slightly larger than micro USB.

+**Mission Control:** The Apple macOS feature that allows you to view all running apps on the operating system.

+**mmWave:** Very short radio wave technology used with 5G cellular to provide very high transmission rates over 1 Gbps.

+**Mobile:** An operating system used on tablets, phones, and other portable devices.